VinnyChase28/content-manager/README.md

 [MongoDB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.

+## API's for data

+- TMDB (The movie Database)
+- Games TBD
+- Books TBD

 ## Front End

 [Next.JS](https://nextjs.org/) is an open-source development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.

+- I will use AnimeJS for animations.
+- I will use Polished/Styled-Components combo for styling

 ## Project Goal